Microsoft 'Link to Windows' actually works now

 Android Photos — Phone Link for Windows

-Android Photo deletion- Phone Link for Windows
+Android Photo deletion - Phone Link for Windows

-Android Photo deletion- Phone Link for Windows
+Android photo deletion — Phone Link for Windows

-Messages, Calls, Notifications, Now Playing all in one place on your Windows PC
+Messages, Calls, Notifications, and Now Playing

 Messages - Phone Link for Windows